preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 Layout and Write
 *********************
 The WRITE Tab is not used here.
-The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`
+The LAYOUT tab contains general settings, see: :doc:`General block settings </blocks/general-block-settings/index>`